zamiul20/Basal-Library/definitions.md

 5. Velocity
 6. Direction

+### Gist of what the basal attributes do:
+The base's value determines the value exponentiated by the index.

+The polarity determines the effect of every other digit, positionally.
+(See [Polarity](Documentation/Base_Attributes/Polarity.md))

+The format sets the base's digit-limit rule as true or false.
+Regular - True ; Discrete - False

+The echo determines the order of the digits, algorithm to move them to and back is positional.
+(See [Echo](Documentation/Base_Attributes/Echo.md))

+The velocity determines the change in index per digit.
+(See [Velocity](Documentation/Base_Attributes/Velocity.md))

+The direction determines if the MSP (Most Significant Position) is the left-most, or the right-most.
+<10T 123 = 123 = 321 T10>

 ### What is a Basal number:
 A Basal number is a value, but that value is represented via the base, which is found on the plane (default), or is following / trailing it.